swannodette/swannodette.github.com/_posts/2013-05-17-negation-as-failure.md

 Despite [Prolog](http://en.wikipedia.org/wiki/Prolog)'s name
 (*programmation en logique*), programming in it often feels like anything but logic.
-One particular weakspot is negation.
+One particular weak spot is negation.
 Take for example the following simple Prolog program:

 Given this information how do you find the data that *doesn't* satisfy